seggiepants/100-days-of-code/log.md

 1. [Personal Portfolio Page codepen.io](https://codepen.io/seggiepants/full/MWYdJqy)
 2. [Personal Portfolio Page github.com](https://github.com/seggiepants/freecodecamp/tree/master/responsive%20web%20design/personal%20portfolio)

+### Day 35: February 9, 2020

+**Today's Progress**: Just played around with Fuze4 on Nintendo Switch while waiting for laundry.
+Wanted to do depth first search maze generation but something is wrong.
+Hard to debug with no debugger, read eval print loop or a reasonable console.
+I will try to fix it later.

+**Thoughts**: Wanted to make ghost maze 3d or at least do something with 3d.

+**Links to work**:
+(None)

 ### Day N: Month Day, 2020

 **Today's Progress**: Put stuff here, copy/paste this for new days..